 If you want to see a full rundown on why I love this bike so much more than an actual Peloton - check out my IGTV video on the Crowned Athletics Instagram.

 There are currently a few options for purchasing the Echelon Connect Sport for yourself.
 It is available at Walmart.com for $497 and in some Walmart stores for as low as $150!
-You can check the available stock at your local store on brickseek.com or even call to double check their inventory.
-The same bike (EX-15) is also available on Amazon for $499.
+You can check out the EX-3 for $430 which has many of the accessories I had to add-on already included!

 The app you absolutely must get is qdomyoszwift (or QZ for short).
 This will connect your Echelon bike to the Peloton app so you can see both your cadence and your heart rate on the actual Peloton screen - in this case my iPad screen.
 You will still need to use two screens when you ride so you can see all the other important ride metrics like resistance, watts, distance, etc. Personally, I use my iPad and my iPhone, but I have also seen some pretty impressive TV and computer monitor setups.